HEIG-VD-DAI-Iseni-Jacobs/yes-tion/docs/API.md

 The response body contains a JSON object with the following properties:

+- `noteId` - The unique identifier of the note
-- `noteTitle` - The unique note's title
+- `noteTitle` - The note's title
 - `noteContent` - The note's content

 #### Status codes

 - `201` (Created) - The note has been successfully created
 - `400` (Bad Request) - The request body is invalid
+- `401` (Unauthorized) - Missing or invalid `user` cookie.
 - `409` (Conflict) - The note already exists

 ### Update a note

-- `PUT /notes/{title}`
+- `PUT /notes/{noteId}`

-Update a note by its title.
+Update a note by its unique identifier.

 #### Request

-The request path must contain the title of the note.
+The request path must contain the id of the note.

+The request must include the `user` cookie.

 The request body must contain a JSON object with the following properties:

-- `userId` - The user's id
 - `noteTitle` - The note's updated title
 - `noteContent` - The note's updated content